alexjoverm/typescript-library-starter/README.md

 ### Git Hooks

+There is already set a `precommit` hook for formatting your code with Prettier :nail_care:

 By default, there are 2 disabled git hooks.
-They're set up when you run the `npm run semantic-release-prepare` script, by using [husky](https://github.com/typicode/husky).
+They're set up when you run the `npm run semantic-release-prepare` script.
 They make sure:
  - You follow a [conventional commit message](https://github.com/conventional-changelog/conventional-changelog)
  - Your build is not gonna fail in [Travis](https://travis-ci.org) (or your CI server), since it's runned locally before `git push`

-This makes more sense in combination of [automatic releases](#automatic-releases)
+This makes more sense in combination with [automatic releases](#automatic-releases)

 ### FAQ